LiamJCates/Programming-Notes/C++/CodeExamples/DataStructures/Vector+Arrays.md

 Vector
 Vectors store multiple data elements of same data types in contiguous storage location just like arrays.
 There elements can also be accessed using offsets and are as efficient as arrays.
 But unlike arrays the size of vectors can change dynamically.
 The data storage is handled automatically by the vector.

+Vector implementation in C++ Collections
+Vector<E> in by C++ Collections is a collection of similar type of variables.Vector is an implementation as dynamic array that can grow or shrink as needed.
+(Internally array is used when it is full a bigger array is allocated and the old array values are copied to it.)

 void vectorExample()
 {